Description

 Risk and Exploitability

-The EPSS score is reported as less than 1 %, indicating a low probability of widespread exploitation.
-The defect is not listed in CISA’s known exploited vulnerability catalog, and exploitation would require the victim to be running the affected driver while its timers are active during a teardown sequence.
-Consequently, the risk level is moderate to low, though any successful exploitation could elevate privileges or disrupt networking services.
-The likely attack vector involves a local user triggering a device teardown, making exploitation more limited in scope.
+The CVSS score of 7.8 reflects a high severity, while the EPSS score is reported as less than 1 %, indicating a low probability of widespread exploitation.
+The defect is not listed in CISA’s known exploited vulnerability catalog.
+Exploitation would require the victim to be running the affected driver while its timers are active during a teardown sequence.
+Consequently, the risk level is moderate to low, though any successful exploitation could cause kernel crashes or instability.
+Potential privilege escalation is inferred due to the nature of the use‑after‑free in kernel space, but no confirmed exploitation path is documented.
+The likely attack vector involves a local user triggering a device teardown, limiting the exploitation scope.

 Remediation